brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 described at the top of this page.
-The Sentinel Object is defined by its use of the Python ``is`` operator to detect when the sentinel is present.
+The Sentinel Object is defined by its use of the Python ``is`` operator to detect whether the sentinel is present.